shubhangibw/MemoryMind/README.md

 # HackSC_24

-This project was created during the SoCal Tech Week Hackathon (SCHacks) at USC.
+This project was created during the SoCal Tech Week Hackathon (HackSC) at USC.

 # Submission